Behavior

 Advertisement

-Cats are curious by nature and can easily get in all sorts of mischief around the house.
+Cats are curious by nature and can easily get into all sorts of mischief around the house.
 If you just adopted a new cat, or want to know more about cat-proofing your home, keep reading!

 1. Cat-proofing your plants